Broken Safety

-Broken Safety is the debut album by the American rapper 40 Cal. from Harlem, New York.
+Broken Safety is the debut studio album by the American rapper 40 Cal. from Harlem, New York.
 It was released on August 8, 2006, via X-Ray Records, an imprint of Cleopatra Records, and features guest appearances from Akon, Bezel, Freekey Zekey, J.R.
 Writer, A-Mafia, Young Ace, Rod Man and Su Da Boss.
+This is the first release by a member of The Diplomats to not be released under Diplomat Records.